 Joe has prosecuted both jury and jury-waived criminal trials and has taught and lectured extensively on search and seizure law.

 Upon leaving the District Attorney’s office in 1987, Mr. Musacchio joined Melick & Porter, a Boston insurance defense firm, as an associate and partner.
-There, as one of the firm’s senior appellate attorneys, he developed his in-depth understanding of tort and insurance coverage law and honed his appellate skills as a writer of hundreds of substantive motion and numerous appellate briefs.
+There, as one of the firm’s senior appellate attorneys, he developed his in-depth understanding of tort and insurance coverage law and honed his appellate skills as a writer of hundreds of substantive motions and numerous appellate briefs.
 He also litigated complex commercial disputes concerning claims against computer software manufacturers alleging product defects.

-In 2001, Joe began to exclusively represent plaintiffs when he joined the law firm Sarrouf, Tarricone & Flemming where he worked closely with future Kreindler partner Anthony Tarricone.
+In 2001, Joe began to exclusively represent plaintiffs when he joined the law firm Sarrouf, Tarricone & Flemming, where he worked closely with future Kreindler partner Anthony Tarricone.
 There, Mr. Musacchio handled a broad range of catastrophic personal injury cases and commercial/business litigation.
 He worked closely with Mr. Tarricone on numerous aviation disaster cases and independently litigated cases involving other transportation accidents, medical malpractice, premises liability, employment law, products liability, dram shop liability, bad faith insurance claims and construction accidents.
-He also acted as the firm’s principal appellate counsel asserting plaintiff’s rights before the appellate courts and drafting briefs and arguing complex motions in the trial courts.
+He also acted as the firm’s principal appellate counsel asserting plaintiff’s rights before the appellate courts and drafting briefs, and arguing complex motions in the trial courts.
 By this time, Mr. Musacchio became recognized in the legal community as an experienced and highly qualified appellate attorney.
 Over his career, he has briefed and argued approximately 40 appeals to the Massachusetts State and Federal appellate courts and other appellate jurisdictions, including the New York appellate courts.

-In one of Mr. Musacchio’s must notable Kreindler cases, Gore v.
+In one of Mr. Musacchio’s most notable Kreindler cases, Gore v.
 Arbella Ins.
 Co., he obtained a verdict in excess of $2 million against an insurance company that delayed offering the policy limits of $20,000 to a claimant where liability was reasonably clear.
 He also handled the appeal of that case where the Massachusetts Court of Appeals affirmed the trial court’s underlying finding of liability and reversed that portion denying multiple damages.
 The appellate decision in Gore is one of the leading cases in Massachusetts that defines and expands the liability of an insurance carrier for engaging in unfair insurance practices, protecting the rights of both an insured and the claimant and providing the framework to obtain multiple damages against an insurer that acts in bad faith by failing to effectuate prompt and reasonable settlement when liability is clear.

 In Stamps v.
-Town of Framingham, Mr. Musacchio successfully litigated and obtained a settlement of $3.75 million against a police officer that shot and killed a compliant elderly black man who was an innocent bystander to a search warrant executed in his home and directed at his stepson.
-The First Circuit Court of Appeals decision in Stamps was precedent setting, establishing in that Circuit that even an accidental shooting warrants imposing liability on an officer who acts unreasonably and in violation of his training and police procedures.
+Town of Framingham, Mr. Musacchio successfully litigated and obtained a settlement of $3.75 million against a police officer who shot and killed a compliant elderly black man who was an innocent bystander to a search warrant executed in his home and directed at his stepson.
+The First Circuit Court of Appeals decision in Stamps was precedent-setting, establishing in that Circuit that even an accidental shooting warrants imposing liability on an officer who acts unreasonably and in violation of his training and police procedures.

-Mr. Musacchio holds the highest rating established by Martindale-Hubbell® which is given to lawyers and law firms considered by the legal community to have achieved the “Highest Level of Professional Excellence.”
-He is a Phi Beta Kappa graduate of the University of Massachusetts at Amherst and graduated with honors from Western New College School of Law where he served as Lead Articles Editor for the law review.
-He also has served as an Associate Editor of the Massachusetts Law Review where he published an article on indemnification law entitled “Statutory Limitations on Indemnity Agreements in Construction Contracts: The Meaning and Effect of M.G.L. c.
+Mr. Musacchio holds the highest rating established by Martindale-Hubbell®, which is given to lawyers and law firms considered by the legal community to have achieved the “Highest Level of Professional Excellence.”
+He is a Phi Beta Kappa graduate of the University of Massachusetts at Amherst and graduated with honors from Western New College School of Law, where he served as Lead Articles Editor for the law review.
+He also has served as an Associate Editor of the Massachusetts Law Review, where he published an article on indemnification law entitled “Statutory Limitations on Indemnity Agreements in Construction Contracts: The Meaning and Effect of M.G.L. c.
 149, §29C.”
 This article has been cited numerous times by Massachusetts appellate court, trial judges and litigants when interpreting indemnification clauses in construction contracts.
 He authored the chapter on the law of contribution and indemnification contained in the MCLE’s Massachusetts Tort Manual.